Straight out of the pages of a storybook.

 Things to do

-- scenic walks (orchard, dam and riverside)
+- scenic walks (orchards, dam and riverside)

 - swimming